hegelocampus/notes/W8D3/rails.md

 	  end
 	end
   ```
-  -You can use includes to streamline the queries to reduce the number of queries that are ran within an iteration.
+  - You can use includes to streamline the queries to reduce the number of queries that are ran within an iteration.
-  -Querrying is the most expensive operation, so we should reduce the amount of
+  - Querrying is the most expensive operation, so we should reduce the amount of
   queries preformed to the bare minimum
-  -You can do nested #includes just like nested joins.
+  - You can do nested #includes just like nested joins.
     e.g.,
 	```ruby
     def self.print_all_bleats_by_location